ax-i-om/tempest/README.md

 ### About

 Omega is a simple, lightweight, and cross-platform solution designed to enable individuals to efficiently discover and extract active Mega links from paste platforms such as [Rentry.co](https://rentry.co).
-It was created to address the notable uptick paste sites being used to distribute content that violates copyright and piracy statutes.
+It was created to address the notable uptick in paste sites being used to distribute content that violates copyright and piracy statutes.

 ### Disclaimer